Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

   - Know the code.
 This allows better conversations with those actually creating the code.
 Keep an open line of communication and share the code desired most often

 ### Communication
+- In any BI communication - with senior stakeholders, to the entire team, to the BI team focus on the sell, the vision and the impact.
+Why do we do certain things?
+How does it relate back to our goals?
+What is the so what?
 - Key is to create a safe place for team members to ask questions and be vulnerable.
 Set the example by sharing your own struggles.
 - Make sure that everyone gets feedback from others early on and regularly during their projects.
 Especially when doing new or complex or highly important
 - Analytics weekly